 Blade Noise – Blades make a surprising amount of noise.
 Blade tips cut through the air at over 200 mph and most lawn tractors will have 2 and maybe 3 blades.

-You can DIY this one, at the auto parts store you can buy spray on bed liner which adds sound deadening and metal protection to your deck.
+You can DIY this one, at the auto parts store you can buy spray-on bed liner which adds sound deadening and metal protection to your deck.

 Just make sure the deck is clean and dry before painting outdoors.
 You can check out a video on that subject right here.

-Also, try sticking sheets of self adhesive bitumen car sound deadening material in a few places on the deck topside.
-You can pick these up in an Auto parts store.
+Also, try sticking sheets of self-adhesive bitumen car sound deadening material in a few places on the deck topside.
+You can pick these up in an auto parts store.
 Sure it might look a little odd, but it does help.

 Engine – Obviously the engine is a major contributor to noise levels.
-Valves, rockers, camshaft, crankshaft and especially the fan (located on top of the engine) can be considerable.
+Valves, rockers, camshaft, crankshaft, and especially the fan (located on top of the engine) can be considerable.
 There are things you can do to help minimize the noise.
 Valve lash should be checked and adjusted every year, it doesn’t take long.
-Not only will it cut down on noise, it’ll give you more power and better gas mileage.
+Not only will it cut down on noise, but it’ll also give you more power and better gas mileage.

-Engine Fan – Most small engines don’t have coolant they are air cooled and so they need a fan to pull cool air across the engine, and fans are noisy.
+Engine Fan – Most small engines don’t have coolant they are air-cooled and so they need a fan to pull cool air across the engine, and fans are noisy.

-Check out “Valve lash adjustment”, it’s for a walk behind mower, but the process is the same for any OHV engine.
+Check out “Valve lash adjustment”, it’s for a walk-behind mower, but the process is the same for any OHV engine.
 Engine oil is another opportunity to help reduce noise.
 When oil gets old it gets thin which causes engine ratel.
 Your mower needs a tune-up at the beginning of every season.
 Check out “Tractor mower tune-up”.

-Valve Lash – Valve train will be noisy if there’s excessive lash.
+Valve Lash – Valvetrain will be noisy if there’s excessive lash.

-Of course your engine may rattle because it’s worn, if you think that may be possible, try using a thicker oil or try Lucas oil treatment, it’s great stuff, you will notice a quieter engine, I promise.
-The engine fan is needed to cool the engine, so its got to stay.
-But try putting self adhesive bitumen on the underside of the hood, really does help reduce noise.
+Of course, your engine may rattle because it’s worn, if you think that may be possible, try using a thicker oil or try Lucas oil treatment, it’s great stuff, you will notice a quieter engine, I promise.
+The engine fan is needed to cool the engine, so it’s got to stay.
+But try putting self-adhesive bitumen on the underside of the hood, really does help reduce noise.

-Body – Body panels, deck linkages levers etc. will rattle and squeak as the engine and blades cause them to vibrate.
-Greasing all metal deck arm contact points will reduce noise, spraying with WD40 will help also.
+Body – Body panels, deck linkages levers, etc. will rattle and squeak as the engine and blades cause them to vibrate.
+Greasing all-metal deck arm contact points will reduce noise, spraying with WD40 will help also.

-Check your hood and seat rubber stops, replace with a DIY fix if needed.
+Check your hood and seat rubber stops, replace them with a DIY fix if needed.
 Run a blade down some old rubber hosing, great for pushing onto the edge of a rattling hood, MacGyver style.

-Linkages – Keep all the metal to metal links well greased, it helps dampen rattling and squeaks.
+Linkages – Keep all the metal-to-metal links well-greased, it helps dampen rattling and squeaks.
 Check that the rubber hood and seat stops are in place.

 An absorptive muffler is a very basic muffler, probably the one fitted to your mower.
 It doesn’t use any clever engineering, it does a poor job of noise reducing.
 It will usually incorporate a spark arrester, which is a mesh screen that catches any sparks that might exit the engine.

 Reflective mufflers or resonators – Engineered to kill noise using clever acoustic engineering.
-Sound waves are pushed through perforated baffles in resonating chambers where some noise is cancelled out, known as Destructive interference.
+Sound waves are pushed through perforated baffles in resonating chambers where some noise is canceled out, known as Destructive interference.
 Special acoustic suppression temperature resistant material (not unlike rock-wool) is sandwiched between the chambers and the exhaust outer casing, this further suppresses noise.

-The larger the muffler the quieter the motor, that’s why high end luxury cars have very large mufflers.
-The down side to this type of muffler is flow restriction – the baffles and chambers cause restriction to the flow of gases which in turn causes back pressure, and back pressure reduces the power of the engine.
+The larger the muffler the quieter the motor, that’s why high-end luxury cars have very large mufflers.
+The downside to this type of muffler is flow restriction – the baffles and chambers cause restriction to the flow of gases which in turn causes backpressure, and backpressure reduces the power of the engine.